-Dr. Clark wrote Recovering the Reformed Confession (P&R, 2008); Caspar Olevian and the Substance of the Covenant (Reformation Heritage Books, 2008); Baptism, Election, and the Covenant of Grace (Reformed Fellowship, 2007); and has contributed to several volumes on Reformed orthodoxy, covenant theology, John Calvin, and the history of Reformed theology, including On Being Reformed: Debates Over a Theological Identity (Palgrave Pivot, 2018; contributor); Always Reformed: Essays in Honor of W. Robert Godfrey (Westminster Seminary California, 2012; co-editor and contributor); Covenant, Justification, and Pastoral Ministry (P&R, 2007; editor and contributor); Protestant Scholasticism: Essays in Reassessment (Paternoster, 1999; co-editor and contributor).
+Dr. Clark is author of The Heidelberg Catechism: A Historical, Theological, and Pastoral Commentary (Lexham Press, 2025); Recovering the Reformed Confession (P&R, 2008); Caspar Olevian and the Substance of the Covenant (Reformation Heritage Books, 2008); Baptism, Election, and the Covenant of Grace (Reformed Fellowship, 2007); and has contributed to several volumes on Reformed orthodoxy, covenant theology, John Calvin, and the history of Reformed theology, including On Being Reformed: Debates Over a Theological Identity (Palgrave Pivot, 2018; contributor); Always Reformed: Essays in Honor of W. Robert Godfrey (Westminster Seminary California, 2012; co-editor and contributor); Covenant, Justification, and Pastoral Ministry (P&R, 2007; editor and contributor); Protestant Scholasticism: Essays in Reassessment (Paternoster, 1999; co-editor and contributor).
 He has also written for the Southern Baptist Journal of Theology, The Westminster Theological Journal, The Concordia Theological Quarterly, The Confessional Presbyterian, and for a variety of popular books, magazines, and websites.
 Dr. Clark is the series co-editor for Classic Reformed Theology (Reformation Heritage Books) and founder of the Heidelberg Reformation Association, including the Heidelblog and the Heidelcast.